Anti-Fascist Church

 Together, they transform the Paradijskerk in Rotterdam into an anti-fascist church: a space where the broadest coalition possible assembles in common opposition to rising authoritarianism, genocide, misogyny, systemic racism and the dismantling of critical democratic institutions.

-Anti-Fascist Church is an engage project by Jeanne van Heeswijk and Jonas Staal,
+Anti-Fascist Church is an engage project by Jeanne van Heeswijk and Jonas Staal, co-programmed with Shirin Mirachor and Julia Wilhelm.

 Address by Vijay Prashad (Tricontinental).